VitaliAbramov/Angular2_Collection_App/README.md

 # Insructions
-### Angular 2 Marketplace application step by step
+## Angular 2 Marketplace application step by step

 Build from scratch angular 2 application with two sections: collection and market.
 The user will be able to add to his collection (cart) products from the market.
 Start to setup development environment using the command-line interface:

-- Install NodeJS and NPM using homebrew:
-`brew install node`
+- Install NodeJS and NPM using homebrew `brew install node`
-- Install angular CLI:
+- Install angular CLI
-`sudo npm install -g angular-cli@latest` if you  have **permission** issues with _**Unable to save binary**_ the solution is to run:
-`sudo chown -R root /usr/local/lib/node_modules/` and try to install again.
+`sudo npm install -g angular-cli@latest` if you  have **permission** issues with _**Unable to save binary**_ the solution is to run `sudo chown -R root /usr/local/lib/node_modules/` and try to install again.

-- create new application name *collection-app*:
-`ng new collection-app`
+- create new application name *collection-app* `ng new collection-app`

-- To serve the app run the command in the app directory:
+- To serve the app run the command in the app directory
 `ng serve`
-The app will run at **http://localhost:4200**:
+the app will run at **http://localhost:4200**
 **If the browser return "app works" then the setup is finish.**

-- Install bootstrap using NPM, this will add bootstrap as a dependency :
-`npm install --save bootstrap@4.0.0-beta.2`
+- Install bootstrap using NPM, this will add bootstrap as a dependency `npm install --save bootstrap@4.0.0-beta.2`

 Modify the angular-cli.json file: